prashantkoshta/Notes/README.md

 origin  https://github.com/YOUR_USERNAME/YOUR_FORK.git (fetch)
 origin  https://github.com/YOUR_USERNAME/YOUR_FORK.git (push)
 ```
-###To add upstream in your fork to push changes into main respositroy from your froked repository.
+###To add upstream in your fork to push changes into main respositroy from your fork repository.
 ```bash
 git remote add upstream https://github.com/octocat/Spoon-Knife.git
 ```